hirokazuniimoto/refa-class/README.md

 ## Description

 This library detects classes in your source code that may violate the "Single Responsibility Principle".
+If the method does not exist in the class it will be ignored.

 ## Getting Started